How to deal with homesickness

-Homesickness is a feeling of stress or anxiety that can come about as a result of being away from home and places that you know.
-Feeling homesick is totally normal and affects lots of first year students who are moving away from home for the first time.
-Rest assured that homesickness is usually very temporary.
+Homesickness is a feeling of stress or anxiety usually when you're away from home and places that you are familiar with.
+Feeling homesick is totally normal and affects so many students who move away from home.
+Rest assured that you're not alone and homesickness is usually very temporary...

-Be sure to go to the Welcome Fair during Welcome Week to see what’s on offer.
-If you miss out, don’t worry you can always take a look on the Guild’s website or Sport Liverpool to see what you can get stuck into.
+Take a look on the Guild’s website or Sport Liverpool to see what clubs, societies, activities and events you can get stuck into.
 Societies and clubs are always welcoming of new members and you don’t need to worry about going alone as you’ll get to meet lots of new people when you join.
+Your Hall's Student Committee's always welcome new members at any time of the year.
+If you're interested in joining, get in touch firstname.lastname@example.org.

 Another way to help settle feelings of homesickness is by making your new living space as comfortable as possible.
 It can be comforting to have some photos of friends and family and maybe some decorations from your room at home.
 Don’t worry if you didn’t bring anything as you won’t be short of shops to buy new decorations for your room in Liverpool.
-Also keep an eye out for plant sales, poster sales on campus.
-Check out our shopping in Liverpool recommendations.
+Check out our Abi's blog on making your new room your very own sanctuary.

-If you find that feeling homesick impacts on your studies, social or personal life and become difficult to manage, it is important to reach out for support.
+If you find that feeling homesick impacts on your studies, social or personal life and become difficult to manage, just know that support is available to you.

 Your Residential Advisers offer support and guidance for students in Halls.
 RAs also offer an on-call emergency service through the night if you need to pick up the phone.
-Find out more about your Hall's RAs here.
+Find out more about your Hall's RAs in your kitchens, corridors and you can find the emergency duty phone number in your handbook here.

 The Health Assured team can also help.
 This is a free, confidential advice line available 24 hours a day, 365 days a year (0800 028 3766).
 Health Assured also offer a translation service.
 Find out more about Health Assured and their My Healthy Advantage app here.